GfSE/SpecIF-Pages/Documentation/38_SpecIF_Roles_and_Permissions.md

 are needed depending on the statementClass (or resourceClass).
 - A role's permission pointing to a statementClass defines the access rights for all instances of that class.
 The same access rights apply to all of the instance's properties, unless overridden by a permission pointing at a propertyClass.
 - A role's permission pointing to a project applies to the whole project, unless overridden at a lower level.
+Per default it is _false_.
+- Permissions pointing at classes are _false_ per default.
-- For all permissions pointing at classes, the default is 'false'.
-If undefined at all levels, the permission is negative.
+- If undefined at all levels, the permission is generally _false_.
+Obviously this doesn't make sense in a practice.

 ![SpecIF Project Metamodel](../assets/images/Documentation/StatementPermissions-M1.png)

 Next, let us have a look at the resources:
 - At the top, the assignment of permissions to projectRoles and users is the same as discussed before.
-- The assignment of permissions to resource instances with their properties works similarly to the statements.
+- The assignment of permissions to resource instances with their properties _by class_ works similarly to the statements.
 - However, there is another permissionTarget, namely a node in a hierarchy pointing to a resource.
-- In case of resources, permissions must be granted not only by class, but also by node.
+Thus, in case of resources, permissions can be granted not only _by class_, but also _by node_.
-- A node has the same permission as the resource pointed at: If you can delete a resource, you can alse delete the node.
+- A node has the same permission as the resource pointed at: If you can delete a resource, you can also delete the node.
 - By denying a permission to read for one branch in a hierachy and granting it to another, the user may see the recources only in that branch
 ... provided that the resource is allowed to be read by its classes.
 So it is possible to limit the access rights to a resource depending on the position of its referencing node in the hierarchy.
-- To simplify the permission management, the default permission by hierarchy tree is 'true', so a permission must be explitly denied.
+- To simplify the permission management, the default permission _by node_ is 'true', so a permission must be explitly denied.
-- The permissions by hierarchy are also inherited from higher levels: A denial to update applied to a node also apply to all subordinated child nodes, unless overridden.
+- The permissions _by node_ are also inherited from higher levels: A denial to update applied to a node also apply to all subordinated child nodes, unless overridden.

 ![SpecIF Project Metamodel](../assets/images/Documentation/ResourcePermissions-M1.png)